rennaa3/opto-lounge/README.md

 * Typography:

-The main font used throughout the website is ………. with ………..  serving as a reliable backup should any font importation challenges arise. ….  matched well with theme of my website
+The main font used throughout the website is Inter and Rubik with san serif serving as a reliable backup should any font importation challenges arise.
+Inter matched well with the theme of my website.

 * Imagery